phen0menon/poe-trade-telegram-notifier/README.md

 ## Why

-When you're AFK or typically miss the whisper message from the POE Trade mate, it's shame sometimes.
-With this tool, you'll never miss the POE Trade whisper message unless you're not using Telegram.
+When you are an AFK or usually miss a whispering message from a POE trade mate, sometimes it's a shame.
+With this tool, you'll never miss a POE Trade whisper message if you use Telegram.

 ## How to install